Alamofire/Alamofire/README.md

 > **Embedded frameworks require a minimum deployment target of iOS 8 or OS X Mavericks.**
 >
 > To use Alamofire with a project targeting iOS 7, you must include the `Alamofire.swift` source file directly in your project.
 See the ['Source File'](#source-file) section for instructions.
->
-> For Swift 1.2 using the Xcode 6.3 Beta, use the [xcode-6.3 branch](https://github.com/Alamofire/Alamofire/tree/xcode-6.3).

 ### CocoaPods